List of actors considered for the part of the Doctor: Eighth Doctor

+Michael Jackson and Bill Cosby were originally considered for the role as part of a proposed Paramount Pictures Doctor Who film in 1988.
+It is unclear whether the film would have followed the continuity of the television show.
+Peter Mackenzie Litten, co-founder of the Daltenreys production company which held the film rights to Doctor Who, turned down the Paramount deal as he felt it did not "protect the integrity of the Doctor Who brand".
+Daltenreys were also involved in further projects involving Donald Sutherland and Tim Curry in the role, which were cancelled in early stages.

 Had the show continued past 1989, the producers were again considering Richard Griffiths for the role of the Eighth Doctor.

 In the early 1990s, the BBC approached Verity Lambert to revive the show.
 Lambert wanted Peter Cook to play the new Doctor at the time, but he eventually declined involvement.

+By 1993, Daltenreys had gained backing for a Doctor Who film starring Alan Rickman.
+The film was to be directed by Leonard Nimoy.
+However, production was shelved as the BBC withdrew the rights.

-Actors who auditioned for the role in the 1996 film included Michael Crawford, Rowan Atkinson (who played a spoof version of the Doctor in Curse of Fatal Death), Liam Cunningham (who appeared in the 2013 Doctor Who episode "Cold War"), Mark McGann (whose brother Paul McGann eventually got the role), Trevor Eve, Michael Palin, Robert Lindsay, Eric Idle, Tim McInnerny (who appeared in the 2008 Doctor Who episode "Planet of the Ood"), Nathaniel Parker, Peter Woodward, John Sessions (who later played Tannis in the audio drama Death Comes to Time, and voiced Gus in the 2014 Doctor Who episode Mummy on the Orient Express), Anthony Head (who appeared in the 2006 Doctor Who episode "School Reunion", narrated episodes of the Doctor Who Confidential behind-the-scenes series, and provided voice-acting work for both the televised The Infinite Quest and the Excelis story arc from Big Finish Productions), Rik Mayall, and Tony Slattery.
+Actors who auditioned for the role in the 1996 film included Michael Crawford, Rowan Atkinson (who played a spoof version of the Doctor in The Curse of Fatal Death), Liam Cunningham (who appeared in the 2013 Doctor Who episode "Cold War"), Mark McGann (brother of Paul McGann), Trevor Eve, Michael Palin, Robert Lindsay, Eric Idle, Tim McInnerny (who appeared in the 2008 Doctor Who episode "Planet of the Ood"), Nathaniel Parker, Peter Woodward, John Sessions (who later played Tannis in the audio drama Death Comes to Time, and voiced Gus in the 2014 Doctor Who episode Mummy on the Orient Express), Anthony Head (who appeared in the 2006 Doctor Who episode "School Reunion", narrated episodes of the Doctor Who Confidential behind-the-scenes series, and provided voice-acting work for both the televised The Infinite Quest and the Excelis story arc from Big Finish Productions), Rik Mayall, and Tony Slattery.
 Billy Connolly has stated that he was also considered for the part.
 Peter Capaldi was invited to audition, but declined, as he "didn't think [he] would get it, and... didn't want to just be part of a big cull of actors."
 Capaldi was eventually cast as the Twelfth Doctor.
 Harry Van Gorkum was cast as the role for the Eighth Doctor but the BBC, unlike Fox and Universal did not find him a fitting choice.
 Roger Rees was approached and showed interest.

 The role of the Eighth Doctor went to Paul McGann.